How changes to charging rules will affect how you recover costs from overseas visitors and migrants if there is a no-deal Brexit.

-The UK has now reached agreement on citizens’ rights with Switzerland.
-Broadly, the terms of this agreement protect the rights of Swiss citizens in the UK and UK nationals in Switzerland on exit day.
+The UK has reached an agreement on citizens’ rights with Switzerland.
+The terms of this agreement protect the rights of both Swiss citizens in the UK and UK nationals in Switzerland on exit day.

 Those entitled to free NHS care under the agreement will not be charged.

-UK–EEA-EFTA citizens’ rights agreement (Norway, Iceland and Liechtenstein)
+Citizens’ rights agreement with Norway, Iceland and Liechtenstein

-Visitors to the UK from the EEA and Switzerland
+Visitors to the UK from the EU, Norway, Iceland, Liechtenstein or Switzerland

-Where the UK government has agreed a reciprocal healthcare agreement with an EEA country or Switzerland, visitors from that country will have access to NHS care under the terms of that agreement – potentially using an EHIC/S2 issued by that country to avoid being charged directly.
+Where the UK government has agreed a reciprocal healthcare agreement with an EU country, Norway, Iceland, Liechtenstein or Switzerland, visitors from that country will have access to NHS care under the terms of that agreement – potentially using an EHIC/S2 issued by that country to avoid being charged directly.

 Similarly, people residing in the UK with an S1 issued by that country can continue to rely on this document, subject to the terms of the agreement.

-EEA or Swiss citizens working in the UK as frontier workers on or before exit day will remain exempt from charging for NHS care.
+Citizens from the EU, Norway, Iceland, Liechtenstein or Switzerland working in the UK as frontier workers on or before exit day will remain exempt from charging for NHS care.

-EEA or Swiss visitors who arrive before exit day in the UK will be able to use their non-UK EHIC in England for treatment provided on or after exit day until the end of their stay, where the need for treatment arose during their visit.
+Visitors from the EU, Norway, Iceland, Liechtenstein or Switzerland who arrive before exit day in the UK will be able to use their non-UK EHIC in England for treatment provided on or after exit day until the end of their stay, where the need for treatment arose during their visit.

-Students who began their education or training in the UK before exit day will be able to use their non-UK EHIC until the end of their education or training (regardless of whether they leave the UK temporarily, for example during term holidays) and provided the need for such treatment arose during their stay in the UK.
+Students who began their education or training in the UK before exit day will be able to use their non-UK EHIC until the end of their education or training (regardless of whether they leave the UK temporarily, for example during term holidays) as long as they stay on it, and provided the need for such treatment arose during their stay in the UK.

-The NHS should continue to record the EEA or Swiss-issued EHIC on the portal as usual.
+The NHS should continue to record the non-UK EHIC on the portal as usual.

-Irish citizens and UK citizens who are resident in the Republic of Ireland will be exempt from charging for needs-arising treatment when visiting England.
+Irish citizens and British citizens who are resident in the Republic of Ireland will be exempt from charging for needs-arising treatment when visiting England.